Back

 Reading Strategies KS2, Comprehension Skills KS2

 Reading is an essential skill in Key Stage 2 (KS2), as it lays the foundation for learning in all subjects.
 Developing effective reading strategies and comprehension skills ensures pupils understand texts, infer meaning, and apply their knowledge across the curriculum.
-This article explores key strategies, practical examples, and how schools like Thomas Keith Online Independent School support these skills.
+Without these skills, students may struggle to grasp complex concepts in subjects like science, history, and mathematics.
+This article explores key strategies that help students develop reading proficiency, provides practical examples, and highlights how schools like Thomas Keith Online Independent School support these skills.

 Key Reading Strategies for KS2